 3. What performance upgrades does Drupal 8 offer?

 Drupal 8 comes packed with performance-enhancing features and modules that can turn your website into a speedy and high performing one.
 Here are a few to name -

 - The Symfony Framework – Drupal 8’s adoption of Symfony framework isn’t just a great move for developers but for website owners as well.
 Symfony offers a robust, flexible and high-performance framework that allows for easy scalability of a website.

 - BigPipe Caching - It lets you segregate your page into different sections (called Pagelets) which can be rendered as they get available (Cached first).
 This lets you drastically improve your page’s perceived performance and speed.

 - PHP7 support – Did you know PHP 7 is now two times faster than PHP 5.6 because of its new Zend engine?
 With PHP 7 support in Drupal 8, your websites can see a performance rise up to about 110% and reduced memory usage.

-4. What challenges will we encounter during a Drupal 8 migration?
+4. What challenges will we encounter during a Drupal 8 migrate?
 What can be done to alleviate those issues?

-Challenges encountered during a website migration from say Drupal 7 to Drupal 8, completely depends upon the complexity of a website, if it includes a redesign, the amount of content needed to be migrated and many more other factors.
+Challenges encountered during a Drupal 7 to Drupal 8 migration completely depends upon the complexity of a website, if it includes a redesign, the amount of content needed to be migrated and many more other factors.
 The first and the most crucial step towards a Drupal 8 migration is to audit your existing website.
 Auditing and analysing your website could be the biggest challenge if not handled well and could lead to a successful (and quick) migration when done right.
 If not planned well, you might run into problems where you are unprepared to handle -